arve0/master/thesis.md

 ## Scanning
 To illustrate the pros of using the method described in this thesis, lets compare it to the manual approach.
-By using LAS matrix screener, the procedure will be fairly structured.
+By using LAS matrix screener, the procedure is fairly structured.
 The manual labor in the scanning would roughly consist of:

 1. Count number of rows and columns.